CSCfi/hpc-containers/index.md

 We can add executables to path (the `$PATH` environment variable) in few different ways.
 We can create a symbolic link to `/usr/local/bin` which is on the path by default.
 Alternatively, you can prepend the directory of the executable to path manually in the container definition.

-Shell commands for building containers are executed with `/bin/sh` by default.

-We can use build arguments to specify software versions when changing the version does not require adding control flow to the build scripts.
-We can specify a default value in `%arguments` or `ARG` or using the `--build-arg` flag to supply build arguments which overrides the default values in definition file.

 In HPC environments, we should point Apptainer cache and temporary directories to a sane location by setting the `APPTAINER_CACHEDIR` and `APPTAINER_TMPDIR` environment variables.
 <!-- TODO: define sane location: tmp to fast local disk, cache to projappl -->